SouzaBernardo/SouzaBernardo/README.md

 - [Docker Compose](https://github.com/SouzaBernardo/docker-composes): Here are some Docker Composes that you can use to run your containers for testing, studying, or whatever you prefer.
 - [Advent Of Code](https://github.com/SouzaBernardo/advent-of-code): Annual holiday-themed programming challenges
 - [Reflection in Java](https://github.com/SouzaBernardo/java-reflection): Simulates an API with product controller listing the products in XML format, using Reflection in Java.
+- [Kafka Ecommerce](https://github.com/SouzaBernardo/kafka-ecommerce): A repo to create new orders using kafka producers and consumers